 Pain in the ball of the foot is very common.
-It can be caused by a number of factors such as poorly fitted shoes, foot abnormalities, overload through repetitive activities such as running, or rheumatological conditions.
-In this article, we will discuss the most common causes of ball of foot pain.
+It can be caused by several factors such as poorly fitted shoes, foot abnormalities, overload through repetitive activities such as running, or rheumatological conditions.
+This article will discuss the most common causes of ball of foot pain.

 The medical term for your toes is metatarsals.
 They play a crucial role in propulsion and balance when standing or walking.
-If they become overloaded, it can result in inflammation and irritation of the metatarsal heads.
-This is then none as Metatarsalgia.
+If they become overloaded, it can result in inflammation and irritation of the metatarsal heads which is known as Metatarsalgia.
 It can result from poorly fitted shoes, foot deformities or issues with gait.

-Mortons Neuroma is another common cause of pain in the ball of the foot.
-Between each toe in the foot, there is a web space.
-Within this web space, there are nerves called the common digital plantar nerves.
+Mortons Neuroma is a common cause of pain in the ball of the foot.
+Between each toe in the foot, there is web space and within this web space, there are nerves called the common digital plantar nerves.
 These nerves provide sensation to the surrounding areas for the forefoot.
 Shoes that are too tight, foot deformities, or poor biomechanics can overload and pinch these nerves leading them to become inflamed.
-This occurs most often in the web space between the 2/3/4 toes.
-The nerve becomes inflamed to the shape of a pea or ball.
+This occurs most often in the web space between the 2/3/4 toes, the nerve becomes inflamed to the shape of a pea or ball.

 Patients often describe the sensation of a pebble in their shoe alongside a burning sensation in the ball of their foot.
 On examination by a Physical Therapist, there might expect to find a click upon squeezing the metatarsal heads together.